hallsjj08/on-call-manager/README.md

 Contacts List: (123) 555-####

 The above incoming call's number matches the format needed.
 The app then overrides the audio settings and sets the ringer mode to normal.
+The audio settings will reset once the user is finished with the call.